Oil titan John D. Rockefeller was the world’s first billionaire and, on an inflation-adjusted basis, the wealthiest American of all time.

-And Rockefeller – an avid golfer – never swung anything like the new Callaway Epic Flash driver with internal Jailbreak bars to maximize off-center hits and promote faster ball speed.
+And Rockefeller – an avid golfer – never swung anything like the new Callaway Paradym driver (with its 360-degree carbon chassis to maximize off-center hits and promote faster ball speed).

 His entertainment choices were limited.
 A century ago there was no radio, no TV, no Netflix.

 Sure, he could listen to music on a state-of-the-art phonograph of the era, complete with lo-fi sound, pits, pops and skips.
 But he never heard it through lightweight earbuds or noise-canceling headphones.

 His food choices were few and strictly limited to what was in season.

 There were few – or generally no – Chinese, Italian, Indian or Mexican restaurants to patronize.

 He couldn’t even conceive of our typical salad bar because he couldn’t have imagined a global transportation network capable of providing green beans from Mexico, apples from Poland and cashews from Vietnam together in the same meal.

 Despite his enormous fortune, Rockefeller – and his family – lived harder, dirtier, gloomier lives than we do today.

 His wife and daughters were far more likely to die during childbirth.
 His children and grandchildren were far less likely to survive infancy.